-Palestine has two school districts, where students have access to a number of academic programs known for both their excellence and success rates.
+Palestine has two public school districts, where students have access to a number of academic programs known for both their excellence and success rates.
 These include KEY, which provides foundational learning to pre-kindergarten kids; Launch, designed around an advanced, ambitious math and science curriculum; and STEAM, where high-technology and design are combined to help students develop skills in engineering and graphic arts.
+Palestine is also home to a public university Charter School and a small private Christian School.

 The Palestine Independent School District, the largest in Anderson County, caters to 3,300 students at five elementary campuses, one intermediate campus, one middle school and one high school.
 Gifted and talented programs are available, as well as athletic and academic activities.
 On the high school level, honors classes and advanced placement classes are offered.